apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_token_architecture.md

 The S3A Delegation Tokens are subtly different.

-The S3A DTs actually include the AWS credentials within the token data marshalled and shared across the cluster.
+The S3A DTs actually include the AWS credentials within the token data marshaled and shared across the cluster.
 The credentials can be one
 of:

 * The Full AWS (`fs.s3a.access.key`, `fs.s3a.secret.key`) login.